trungvose/jira-clone-angular/README.md

 > July 10 - 25, 2020

+- [ ] Refactor the mono repo to use Nx Workspace
 - [ ] GraphQL API and store data on the actual database
 - [ ] Authentication
 - [ ] Websocket realtime update